-K-12 level in health, physical education, and coaching; vocal and/or instrumental music
+K-12 level in health, physical education, and coaching; vocal and/or instrumental music classroom both semesters.

-The major offers flexibility to teacher candidates in scheduling student teaching internships.
-One option allows candidates to complete the internship (EDU 495) across two semesters, with half-days spent in the placement classroom both semesters.
 Candidates may request an alternative full-day one-semester internship (EDU 496) provided that they have completed all other course requirements and have obtained approval from the major advisor and the Director of Teacher Education.